erizov/Professor/semester_2/lecture_10_behavioral_patterns/strategy/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Strategy for a specific use case (e.g., nearly sorted data)
+7. Optimize Strategy for a specific employ case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Strategy
 9. Compare Strategy performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Strategy to solve a production problem
+10. Design a system that uses Strategy to tackle a production problem
 11. Create unit tests with 100% code coverage for Strategy
 12. Write a technical blog post explaining Strategy to beginners